 We needed to define a slug that would match up with our Case Studies page (slug “case-study”) so that our URL would read “/case-studies/land-owners/”.

 Going back into the function that registered our custom post type, we added the following line to the $args array:‘rewrite’ => array(‘slug’ => ‘case-studies’, ‘with_front’ => true)

 This rewrites the URL slug from the server root to include “case-studies” in front of the post title.

 Just for reference, here’s the complete custom post type registration function with the above line included.

-Now our URL matches the breadcrumbs and the Case Studies pages is the parent of our custom post type.
+Now our URL matches the breadcrumbs and the Case Studies pages are the parent of our custom post type.

 As always, when working with Custom Post Types, navigate to Settings > Permalinks and click on save to regenerate the links for the new post types.